digital-futures-academy-se-curriculum/se-fundamentals-bobs-bagels-pp-activity/bobs-bagels.md

 ## Bob needs you

 He wants you to implement a simple basket feature for him.
+He has a small shop selling bagels and he wants to be able to keep track of what his customers are buying.
+Because of the small shop, customers can only fit 5 bagels in a basket at any one time.
+He wants to be able to add and remove bagels from the basket and to be able to see the total price of the bagels in the basket.

 ---